enmwmak/msc-domain-adaptation/readme.md

 Embedding Across Languages, IEEE/ACM Transactions on Audio, Speech and Language Processing, 2020.

 * "run.py" is the starting point for training the x-vector network or the Densent described in the paper.
-* "model.py" defines the x-vector network.
+* "xvectornet.py" defines the x-vector network.
-* "densenets.py" defines the densenets.
+* "densenet.py" defines the DenseNet.
+* "trainer.py" contains codes and classes for training the x-vector network or the densenet.
-* "trainer.py" contains all the neceaary functions and classes.
+* "scorer.py" contains codes and classes for scoring the x-vectors and densenet-based embedding vectors.
+* "datasets.py" contains codes and classes for loading data.

 You may need to generate MFCC data in .h5 format.
 The .h5 file should have 4 fields: